ZarishMansoor/recipe-website/README.md

+# recipe-website

-# recipe-websiteThis is a simple and elegant static recipe website built using HTML and CSS.
+This is a simple and elegant static recipe website built using HTML and CSS.
 The project showcases a few delicious recipes, complete with images and instructions, ideal for beginners learning front-end development.

 📁 Features
 Clean, semantic HTML structure